 For serious learners, the Shakespeare Resource Center hosts a wealth of information related to Shakespeare’s writing, life and his place in history.
 Not only does the site offer links to the Bard’s complete corpus, but also a synopsis and critique for each work.
 The site also gives fascinating background on the various historical events that inspired much of Shakespeare’s writing, as well as an extensive list of links that cover Shakespearean language itself.
 There’s even a link for picking up the Elizabethan accent spoken during his time.

-Another invaluable site for learners of Shakespearean linguistics is Emory University’s Shakespeare Illustrated, which showcases historical paintings of scenes from Shakespeare’s plays to help visualize and better understand the meaning behind the words.
+Another invaluable site for learners of Shakespearean linguistics is Emory University’s Shakespeare Illustrated in Atlanta, Georgia, which showcases historical paintings of scenes from Shakespeare’s plays to help visualize and better understand the meaning behind the words.
 The site was created by English professor Harry Rusche, and is the perfect visual complement to any learning regimen concerning the works of William Shakespeare.
 Not only does this site include images of several of great art inspired by Shakespeare’s plays, but it also includes an extensive bibliography of resources for learners to continue exploring.

 For those of us without the time to commit to academic study of Shakespearean linguistics, Blogging Shakespeare is an excellent resource for helping people understand why even a basic grasp of the Bard’s language can be helpful in today’s digital age.
 This site offers several easy to read and understand articles from top scholars in the field of Shakespearean studies, as well as a free ebook you can download and read offline.
 Blogging Shakespeare also hosts a fascinating online conference called “60 Minutes with Shakespeare,” wherein 60 scholars have one minute each to answer 60 specific questions about the Bard’s work, language and life.